rust-gamedev/rust-gamedev.github.io/content/news/021/index.md

 [Twitter](https://twitter.com/GraphiteEditor)) is an in-progress vector and raster graphics editor built on a nondestructive node-based workflow.

-The team size has doubled in the past month— thank you to the new contributors!
+The team size has doubled in the past month — thank you to the new contributors!
 Since then, systems related to editor tools and data flow were added.
 The editor now has proper input behavior on the existing Rectangle and Ellipse Tools plus the new Shape and Line Tools while holding modifier keys.